swaminathanj/ProblemSolving/Home.md

-# Problem Solving using Programming
+# Problem Solving by Programming

 ## Unit 1

 ### Basic Programming Constructs
  - [Basic Syntax](BasicSyntax.md)
  - [Under the hood: How does a program run?](ProgramExecution.mp4)

 ### Worked out Examples
 Problems for which solutions are worked out in an incremental fashion
  1. [Frog Jumping](FrogJumping.md)